TTLabs/EvaporateJS/README.md

 * **awsLambda**: default=null, An AWS Lambda object, refer to [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html).
 Refer to section "Using AWS Lambda to Sign Requests" below.
 * **awsLambdaFunction**: default=null, The AWS ARN of your lambda function.
 Required when `awsLambda` has been specified.
-* **signResponseHandler**: default=null, a method that handles the XHR response.
+* **signResponseHandler**: default=null, a method that handles the XHR response with the signature.
 It must return the `base64` encoded signature.
+If you set this option, EvaporateJS will pass the signature response it received from the `signerUrl` or `awsLambda` methods to your `signResponseHandler`.
-    For AWS Lambda responses the parsed JSON response is passed.
-The method signature is `function (response) { return 'computed signature'; }`
+    The method signature is `function (response) { return 'computed signature'; }`.

 ### .add()